-The Agreement between the European Union and the Federative Republic of Brazil amending the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports (hereinafter: 'the Agreement') requires approval of both contracting parties in accordance with their respective procedures.
+The Agreement between the European Union and the Federative Republic of Brazil amending the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of ordinary passports (hereinafter: 'the Agreement') requires approval of both contracting parties in accordance with their respective procedures.
 On the part of the Union, this requires Council decisions on the signing and conclusion of the Agreement.